Korean regional cuisine

-Although Korea has been divided into two nation-states since 1948 (North Korea and South Korea), it was once divided into eight provinces (paldo) according to the administrative districts of the Joseon Dynasty.
-The northern region consisted of Hamgyeong, Pyeongan, and Hwanghae provinces.
-The central region comprised Gyeonggi, Chungcheong, and Gangwon provinces.
-Gyeongsang and Jeolla provinces made up the southern region.
+Although Korea has been divided into two nation-states since 1948 (North Korea and South Korea), it was once divided into eight provinces according to the administrative districts of the Joseon period.
+The northern region consisted of the Hamgyong, Pyongan, and Hwanghae Provinces.
+The central region consisted of the Gyeonggi, Chungcheong, and Kangwon provinces.
+The Gyeongsang and Jeolla Provinces made up the southern region.

 Until the late 19th century transportation networks were not well developed, and each provincial region preserved its own characteristic tastes and cooking methods.
 Geographic differences are also reflected by the local specialty foodstuffs depending on the climate and types of agriculture, as well as the natural foods available.
 With the modern development of transportation, and the introduction of foreign foods, Korean regional cuisines have tended to overlap and integrate.
 However, there are still many unique traditional dishes in Korean regional cuisine that have been handed down through the generations.